MatthijsKamstra/haxejs/03vanillajs/example.md

 I have taken some of the examples for the <http://youmightnotneedjquery.com> and converted it to HaxeJS.
 The fadeIn is just a rewrite... couldn't get it to work the way they did it.

+_The code used in this example can be found [here](https://github.com/MatthijsKamstra/haxejs/tree/master/03vanillajs/code)._

 ## Request
 <http://youmightnotneedjquery.com/#request>